OllyButters/google-photos-album-tidy/README.md

 # google-photos

+Olly Butters

 Want to get a summary of albums (mine and shared) and a list of photos which are not in any album (mine or shared).

 ## Prerequisites

 - Set up API access on your google account.
 - Put the credentials.json file in the same directory as this script.

+## Authentication

+This code is set up to use the google-photos-api library.
+It needs to be set up in the developers console - [https://console.developers.google.com/](https://console.developers.google.com/).
+You need the credentials.json file which can be downloaded from the Credentials page in the developers console.
+The credentials.json file should be placed in the same directory as this script, but it is secret, so don't share it.

+It uses OAuth2 for authentication.

 ## Running